InformaticsMatters/dls-fragalysis-stack-kubernetes/docs/source/cluster-prep/index.rst

 .. rubric:: Footnotes

-.. [#f1] An cluster with an AWX server and a Fragalysis Stack without
+.. [#f1] A cluster with an AWX server and a Fragalysis Stack without
          custom credentials or backup and recovery strategies.
 A cluster with the ability to use the stack with publicly available graph fragment data.